duo-labs/secret-bridge/README.md

 Via Docker
 ----------

 The easiest way to get started is by using our Docker image.
-You can see how to run the Docker image in the Usage section below.
+You can see how to run the Docker image in the [Usage section](#running-via-docker).

 Installation from Source
 ------------------------